Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 - `args` - An optional parameter, the arguments from the Playstates' instance method, if it includes one.

 Examples:
+> Calls the Playstates instance method `openPauseMenu()`, when the song starts after the countdown.
 ```lua
 function onSongStart()
      callMethod('openPauseMenu')
 end
 ```
+> Switches the health bar placements for both the player and the opponent.
+By calling the `set_leftToRight()` instance method from the `healthBar` instance variable, setting the argument to `true`.
+And calling the `changeIcon()` instance method from both the `iconP1` and `iconP2` instance variable, switching their respective icons to each other in their arguments.
+Furthermore, it changes the health bar colors from both the player and opponent.

+> If you're wondering why some instance variable can call methods and use variables, like the `healthBar` instance variable.
+Because it is type-annotated by a class, meaning it has all the instance variable and methods from the class.
+So the `healthBar` instance variable is type-annotated by the `Bar` class.
+And both `iconP1` and `iconP2` instance variable are type-annotated by the `HealthIcon` class.
 ```lua
 function onCreatePost()
      callMethod('healthBar.set_leftToRight', {true})